boys, countries, businesses, heroes, videos, boxes, rulers, women, children, dogs, washes, memories, sheep

 fish or fishes?
 The plural form fish is more common.
 Fishes is used when talking about different types of fish.
 (Oxford Dictionary)

-the plural versions to these words.
-The answers are after this so don't look!
+the plural versions of these words.

-4. mobile phone
+4. mobile phone / cell phone

 Check your answers below.

 Thanks to Oxford Dictionaries online

 4. mobile phones / cell phones